psmithccld/Essayons_Change_Website/replit.md

 - When `DATABASE_URL` is available AND database packages are installed → uses `DatabaseStorage` (PostgreSQL)
 - When database packages are missing → falls back to `MemStorage` (in-memory)

-Schema is defined in `/shared/schema.ts`.
-The storage abstraction layer in `server/storage.ts` handles the automatic switching between implementations.
+**Schema Architecture**: The Drizzle ORM schema is defined in `shared/src/schema.ts` as the single source of truth.
+Runtime-independent TypeScript types are re-exported via `shared/src/types.ts` using `import type` for use in both client and server code without materializing Drizzle at runtime.
+The storage abstraction layer in `server/storage.ts` handles automatic switching between `DatabaseStorage` (PostgreSQL) and `MemStorage` (in-memory) implementations by dynamically importing the schema only when database packages are available.

 ### Deployment Architecture
 Designed for deployment on platforms like Render, supporting Node.js 20.x.
 The recommended deployment strategy for MVP involves building the client during CI, copying it to `server/public`, and deploying the server as a single service.

 **Build Configuration (November 2025)**:
 The server build uses esbuild with ES Module format (`--format=esm`) to support top-level await for database connections.
-Database packages (`drizzle-orm`, `drizzle-zod`, `@neondatabase/serverless`) are marked as external dependencies and not bundled, allowing them to be resolved at runtime where they're installed as npm dependencies in `server/package.json`.
+All Express-related packages and database packages are marked as external dependencies (not bundled), including: `express`, `cors`, `helmet`, `cookie-parser`, `dotenv`, `bcryptjs`, `express-session`, `@sendgrid/mail`, `@google-cloud/storage`, `drizzle-orm`, `drizzle-zod`, `@neondatabase/serverless`, `ws`, and `zod`.
+These are resolved at runtime from `server/node_modules` where they're installed as npm dependencies in `server/package.json`.

 **Production Database Setup (October 2025)**:
 The production deployment on Render is now configured to use PostgreSQL for persistent admin user and content storage.
 When deployed: